Breaking Cumberland Down

 - Smallmouth Bass

 Prefer rocky structure and main lake points.
-Excellent fishery on Cumberland.
+The lower end is smallmouth heaven.

 - Spotted Bass (Kentucky Bass)